 If you have questions about student storage, visit the Residential Living storage FAQ page or contact 2020-Student-Storage@georgetown.edu.
 We appreciate your patience while we work to respond to all inquiries.Back to Top

 I have been approved to live on campus.
 How should I receive packages and letter mail going forward?

 The Kennedy RHO is open Monday-Friday 1-5 p.m. and Saturday-Sunday 12-6 p.m.
 When packages have been received by the RHO and are ready for pick-up, you will receive an email from the RHO directly.
 We will make best efforts to redirect your letter mail to your on-campus address.Back to Top

 What dining options are available on campus?

-Grab and go retail service is available at Royal Jacket in the Leavey Center.
-All hours are shown below and are subject to change at any time as the situation evolves.
-Visit Hoya Hospitality for updated information.
+Take-out and grab-n-go food and beverage options are available at Royal Jacket in the Leavey Center from 7 a.m.-6 p.m. on weekdays and 8 a.m-6 p.m. on weekends.
+Menus and hours are subject to change at any time as the situation evolves.
+Visit the Hoya Hospitality website for the most up-to-date information.